wurdum/arb-wallet-scripts/README.md

 - Change the default RPC URLs in the `.env` file to connect to different Ethereum and Arbitrum networks
 - The application will use the local Arbitrum node (`http://127.0.0.1:8547`) if no RPC URL is provided
-- For L1 deposits, an Ethereum L1 RPC URL must be provided in the `.env` file
+- For L1 deposits and L1-to-L2 calls, an Ethereum L1 RPC URL must be provided in the `.env` file
 - Set the `COUNTER_CONTRACT_ADDRESS` to interact with your deployed Stylus counter contract